ELLERY QUEEN MYSTERY MAGAZINE (3)

 1954 by Editorial Ahr-Aribau from Barcelona.

-Finally publisher Aura (again from Barcelona) provided us with the 70s entry called Ellery Queen's Magazine de Misterio (1976-1977).
+Finally publisher Aura (Barcelona) provided us with the 70s entry called Ellery Queen's Magazine de Misterio (Los Mejores Relatos Policiales Del Mundo) (1976-1977).

 Världsdeckaren was published in Sweden